nemeus/arduino-nemeus-lib/README.md

 ## Examples

 ### LoRaWAN_ReadDevPerso
-Example for geting the device personnal parameters.
+Example for getting the device personnal parameters.
 ### LoRa_01_send_frame_in_ABP
 Example sending frame in main loop using LoRaWAN in ABP mode.
 ### LoRa_02_send_frame_OTAA